 For more information about admissions, auditions (M.A. in Performance), submissions of work samples (M.A. in Composition, Music History, Music Theory or Ethnomusicology), and the M.A.
 Teacher Education Program in Music, please see the Prospective Students section of this site.

-Prospective students are also encouraged to contact the Music Department Graduate Adviser, Prof. L. Poundie Burstein, if you have any specific questions about our programs.
+Prospective students are also encouraged to contact the Music Department Graduate Adviser, Prof. Philip Ewell, if you have any specific questions about our programs.

 Director of Graduate Studies in Music

 Tuesdays, 2:30- 4:30PM